holman/dotfiles/README.markdown

 ## dotfiles

 Your dotfiles are how you personalize your system.
 These are mine.
-The very prejudiced mix: OS X, zsh, Ruby, Rails, git, homebrew, TextMate.
+The very prejudiced mix: OS X, zsh, Ruby, Rails, git, homebrew, rvm, TextMate.
 If you match up along most of those lines, you may dig my dotfiles.

 I was a little tired of having long alias files and everything strewn about (which is extremely common on other dotfiles projects, too).
 That led to this project being much more topic-centric.
 I realized I could split a lot of things up into the main areas I used (Ruby, git, system libraries, and so on), so I structured the project accordingly.